 How to Find an Internship

 Finding an internship specifically for Psychology doesn’t have to be so tricky.
-Dr. Gerson is happy to brainstorm other opportunities with students outside of Career Services if you have connections of your own.
+Dr. Marylie Gerson is happy to brainstorm other opportunities with you, whether or not you have connections of your own.
 Not all internships have to be “official” as long as you have a plan on how your work can apply to psychology.

 - Careers in Psychology

 - STAR Autism Information

 - California Psychcare